fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/externals-matlab.rst

 version of MATLAB being downloaded is compatible with the Python version being used, by referring to `<https://uk.mathworks.com/support/requirements/python-compatibility.html>`_.

+If the user finds difficulty downloading the MALTAB Linux version from a Windows machine at the link provided in the MathWorks instructions, then the other option would be to do so by using a browser on WSL.

+Assuming one is able to download the MATLAB installation compressed files on the Windows machine, it will be necessary to copy the
+folder to the WSL environment and unzip it there.
+On WSL, the user should be able to access their Windows system through a command
+like ``cd /mnt/c/Users/<windows.username>/`` and then use the command ``cp`` to copy the compressed folder across to the desired location on WSL.
+We recommend creating a dedicated folder on WSL where to unzip it.
+Then, the compressed file can be unzipped using a command like ``unzip compressed_file.zip -d destination_folder``.
+The ``unzip`` command can be installed with ``sudo apt-get install unzip``.

 After running ``sudo ./install`` from the MATLAB folder (as suggested in the MathWorks instructions), the graphical interface will open.
 Here, the user is asked to select a suitable folder for the MATLAB installation.
 Let's call this path `<matlabroot>`.
+Next, it will be necessary to select the toolboxes to include in the installation, and here the following should be ticked: MATLAB, Curve Fitting Toolbox, Optimization Toolbox, and Statistics and Machine Learning Toolbox.
 In the last window, before the installation starts, there will be a question on whether to create symbolic links and where.
 That box should be ticked, and the path provided there should correspond to the previously used `<matlabroot>`.